Jolly Jane Toppan killed at least 31 people between 1880 and 1901, but the doctors who hired her thought she was one of their best nurses.

-Delia supposedly became a prostitute and alcoholic.
-Another sister, Nellie, ended up in an asylum.
+Delia supposedly became a prostitute and an alcoholic.
+Another sister, Nellie, ended up in an insane asylum.

 Honora became an indentured servant to Mrs. Ann C. Toppan of Lowell, Mass.
 The Toppans passed her off as an Italian girl whose parents died at sea, because of the stigma associated with the Irish.
 Jane did well in school and had many friends, but she got unattractively fat.